- Fideres estimates that 78% of local authorities currently use prepaid cards to make direct payments to approximately 100,000 consumers.

 To the extent that market allocation occurred, as alleged by the PSR, limited or no competition would occur and we expect to see tenders being awarded at the upper end of the pricing range of the estimated value of the contract as specified by the local authority in the tender document.

-According to the National Prepaid Cards Network, as of August 2018 over 130 councils (out of a total of 152 Councils with Adult Social Services Responsibilities),9, 10 20 Clinical Commissionning Groups and 12 housing associations used prepaid cards to deliver direct payments and other services.11 EML also provides a list of local authorities using prepaid card schemes.12
+According to the National Prepaid Cards Network, as of August 2018 over 130 councils (out of a total of 152 Councils with Adult Social Services Responsibilities9 10), 20 Clinical Commissioning Groups and 12 housing associations used prepaid cards to deliver direct payments and other services.11 EML also provides a list of local authorities using prepaid card schemes.12

-Based on figures provded by the National Prepaid Cards Network,13 we have estimated the aggregate amounts uploaded on prepaid cards over the course of the past three years at approximately £ 2.2-2.5bn.
+Based on figures provided by the National Prepaid Cards Network13, we have estimated the aggregate amounts uploaded on prepaid cards at approximately £2.2-2.5bn.

 For Which Purposes Do Councils Use Prepaid Cards?